Buffalo Springs Game Reserve

 Cultural experience

-Tourists can enjoy cultural experience from the local Samburu community living around the park with their unique nomadic lifestyle; they can get entertained in the evenings with local traditional dances from the traditional dancing groups.
+Tourists can enjoy cultural experiences from the local Samburu community living around the park with their unique nomadic lifestyle; they can get entertained in the evenings with local traditional dances from the traditional dancing groups.
 There are also various craft shops where you can acquire souvenirs to take back home.

 Swimming